retrocomputacion/retrobbs/readme.md

 Starting in v0.50 an example _TML_ script is placed at the end of the `[bbsfiles]/intro` sequence.
 This script will greet a logged-in user and show the amount of unread public and private messages if any.

-From v0.60 two additional TML scripts can be placed in the `[bbsfiles]` directory:
+From v0.60 additional TML scripts can be placed in the `[bbsfiles]` directory:

  - `newsession.tml` will run for every new connection right before the main menu is displayed, regardless if the intro sequence has been skipped.
-Useful if you want to trigger certain actions at login time, such as display news, or the _oneliner_ plugin.
+Useful if you want to trigger certain actions at login time, such as display news, or the oneliner plugin.
  - `logoff.tml` will run when the client closes the connection the proper way, can be used to display connection statistics or display a goodbye image/text.

 ---
 # 6.2 SID SongLength
 Currently, the SID streaming routines are only accessed from the `AUDIOLIBRARY` and `SLIDESHOW` internal functions.
-These functions will set the song length by searching for the `.ssl` files corresponding to the `.sid` files found, defaulting to 3 minutes when not found.<br>
+These functions will set the song length by searching for the `.ssl` files corresponding the `.sid` files found, defaulting to 3 minutes when not found.<br>
 The `.ssl` format is used by the songlength files part of the *High Voltage SID Collection* (http://hvsc.c64.com). *HVSC* uses a `SONGLENGTHS` subdirectory to store the `.ssl` files, *RetroBBS* can also read these files in the same directory where the `.sid` files are located.

 ---